russHyde/contented/README.md

 Use Django test client to check that which templates are used in response to a http request, eg, `self.client.get("/")`

+Note you can use `@override_settings` decorator, if you want to change the project data that is presented by contented during tests (plan is to use env variable to define the location of the data that is presented; this env var will be parsed by settings.py)

 ----

 ## Notes